Black Hills State University: History

 An additional library that included an art gallery and museum exhibits was opened in 1973.
 George H. W. Bush visited BHSU during his campaign for President of the United States and drew controversy when, asked if he believed that the Black Hills should be returned to the Lakota people, he replied that he did not.
 The state legislature changed the college's name to Black Hills State University, effective July 1, 1989.
 Additions to the campus during the 1990s included housing for married students, the Donald E. Young Sports and Fitness Center, and an expansion on the student union.
 Additions to campus during the 2000s included campus beautification of the walkway between Meier Hall, Woodburn Hall, and the Young Center; the Flickema Gardens; expansion of the David B. Miller Yellow Jacket Student Union; the Joy (Proctor) Krautschun Alumni/Foundation Welcome Center; Crow Peak Residence Hall, remodel of Jonas Science Building, and a new residence for the university's president.
 In October 2022, an expansive remodel of the E.Y.
 Berry Library was completed.

-Dr. Laurie S. Nichols was named the 11th President of Black Hills State University in December 2019.
+Laurie S. Nichols was named the 11th President of Black Hills State University in December 2019.